-In instances where such meetings do not meet FDA and OIG's indicia for independence (see the guidance documents discussed in question 4.8), U.S. authorities will generally take the position that a supporting manufacturer is responsible for the content presented at such meetings, as well as any items of value offered to attendees.
+In instances where such meetings do not meet the FDA's and OIG's indicia for independence (see the guidance documents discussed in question 4.10), U.S. authorities will generally take the position that a supporting manufacturer is responsible for the content presented at such meetings, as well as any items of value offered to attendees.